 Even for pupils who may initially show less enthusiasm for the arts, a trip to a particular art show or play is an enticing prospect and very often produces that ‘lightbulb’ moment which really engages a pupil in particular art form for the first time.

 And, of course, keeping girls busy is the best defense against homesickness.
-At Burgess Hill, pupils’ feet don’t touch the ground – especially in those crucial early weeks of the academic year.
+Pupils’ feet don’t touch the ground – especially in those crucial early weeks of the academic year.

 In a world where we are constantly bombarded by images and increasingly reliant on all forms of visual communication, children and young people are challenged by the many facets of the contemporary visual world.
 Nurturing creativity and opening their minds to a fascinating array of visual influences should be a vital part of any education.
 Art is an opportunity to give pupils the widest range of experiences and push the boundaries of their understanding.
 We should encourage the development of each pupil’s visual experience in a holistic manner, building on the development of strong technical and conceptual skills.

 Arts subjects are far too important to allow them to become a rarity in the school day.
 Nurturing and developing creative talent is thrilling.
-At Burgess Hill, it’s at the heart of what we do
+It’s at the heart of what we do

 Subscribe / latest articles and news from our schools